 Any request by an individual member of the public for access to their own recorded image must be made to the Parish Clerk.
 Such requests will be submitted to the next meeting of the Parish Council for consideration and reply, normally within one calendar month.
 There are no fees or charges for the first request but additional requests for the same personal data or requests which are manifestly unfounded or excessive may be subject to an administrative fee.

 Any written concerns or complaints regarding the use of the system will be considered by the Parish Council, in line with the existing complaints policy.

-This draft policy is to be discussed by Roughlee Parish Council at a meeting of the council on 13 May 2019.
-Any amendments will be updated on this page at http://www.roughlee.org.uk/cctv thereafter.
+This policy was adopted by Roughlee Parish Council at a meeting of the council on 13 May 2019.
+Any amendments will be updated on this page at https://www.roughlee.org.uk/cctv.